express-javascript-template

 Capability Record

-- Environment-driven runtime configuration with validation and safe defaults
+- Environment-driven runtime configuration with validation and safe defaults to reduce misconfiguration risk across environments

 - Server-side rendering flow using EJS and static asset serving for bundled client code